SukhdeepChera/F1-2022-Intro/README.md

 Final project for Coursera Web-Design-For-Everybody specialization

 This is a full website built from scratch using all the things learned from previous courses in the specialization.
+The website is not hosted online, so to view the website, download each of the 4 html files, and the folders, "css" "js", and "images".

+Alternatively, I have provided a folder, titled "website-images" with some images of the website if you would like to see a basic understanding of how the website looks and works.

   The website created serves as a primer for the 2022 Formula 1 season with 4 seperate pages.
 Some of the information